RITESHKUMARTHAKUR/RITESHKUMARTHAKUR/README.md

 - 👋 Hi, I’m @RITESHKUMARTHAKUR
 - 👀 I’m interested PROGRAMMING AND CYBER SECURITY
 - 🌱 I’m currently learning PTYHON C , C++ and HTML
-- 💞️ I’m looking to collaborate on PYTHON PROJECTS
+- 💞️ I’m looking to collaborate on C & C++ projects
 - 📫 How to reach me mail_me_at thakurram2668@gmail.com

 <!---